 Prizing the values of justice, peace, and service...

 Tutor at-risk students in grades K-6 in small group settings.

 Boys & Girls Club of New Rochelle:

-Participate in after school activities and programs with local high school students.
+Participate in after school activities and programs with local elementary school students.

 Spend some time playing, laughing and getting to know the incredible children of Blythedale Hospital and Montefiore Medical Center.